rmoehn/cartpole/interruptibility/discussion.md

  * Plot bias over time.
 By marking the times when interruptions happen, one could visualize how they impact the learner.
- * Don't measure the bias by counting lefts and rights, but by recording the position of the cart at each timestep, then averaging and calculating standard deviation.
+ * Don't measure the bias by counting lefts and rights, but by recording the position of the cart at each timestep, then calculating mean and standard deviation.